sboesebeck/morphium/README.md

 }
 ```

-This creates an iterator, reading all objects from the query in chunks of 10... if you want to read them one by one, you only ned to give the chunk-size to the call:
+This creates an iterator, reading all objects from the query in chunks of 10... if you want to read them one by one, you only need to give the chunk-size to the call:

 ```java
 for (Type t:q.asIterable(1)) {